harsh6768/ecr-deploy/README.md

 ### Install in mac

-Download it form https://www.jenkins.io/download/lts/macos/ here.
+Download it from https://www.jenkins.io/download/lts/macos/ here.

 then follow this blog to setup Jenkins in mac.